 Commentary from Bailiff Advice:

-If you are considering making a formal complaint to the Local Government Ombudsman and and wish to discuss whether or not this is the correct procedure, please feel free to contact us in confidence.
-You can email a question to us using our online Enquiry Form.
-Alternatively, you can contact us via our free helpline.
+If you are considering making a formal complaint to the Local Government Ombudsman and and wish to discuss whether or not this is the correct procedure, please feel free to contact us.
+You can email a question to us in confidence using our online Enquiry Form.
+Alternatively, you can contact our free helpline.
 Details are on our Contact page.